lifemapper/core/docs/adminUser/installLifemapperSystem.rst

    the output from all reinstall-reboot-triggered scripts and are created fresh each time.
-All other logfiles have output appended to the end of an existing logfile (from previous runs) and will be useful if the script must be re-run manually for testing:
+All other logfiles have output appended to the end of an existing logfile (from previous runs) and will be useful if the script must be re-run manually for testing.

-  * LmServer logfiles:
+  * LmServer logfiles
      * post-99-lifemapper-lmserver.debug (calls initLM on reboot)
      * initLM.log
      * installServerCronJobs.log
      * initDbserver.log (only if new db)
-  * LmCompute logfiles:
+  * LmCompute logfiles
      * post-99-lifemapper-lmcompute.debug  (calls initLMcompute on reboot)
      * initLMcompute.log
      * installComputeCronJobs.log